 The video tutorial for this project is fairly detailed and logical, although light on instructions for how to make the initial board cuts.
 Because of that, this project is better for more experienced DIYers, who are comfortable operating a jigsaw.
 Home design-savvy cat owners will appreciate that the wood for this project can be chosen to match existing furniture.

-Tips For Keeping Your Cat From Inappropriate Scratching
+Tips for Keeping Your Cat from Inappropriate Scratching

-These five DIY plans allow you to protect your sofa from scratching, but what if you’d prefer to keep your cat from scratching at all?
+These DIY plans allow you to protect your sofa from scratching, but what if you’d prefer to keep your cat from scratching at all?
 Here are some tips that may help:

 As you saw, a couple of our couch protectors double as scratching posts.
 Scratching is an instinctive behavior for cats and they will do it whether or not you provide them somewhere to do so.